Streedagh Beach and Ben Bulben Co Sligo.jpg

 What to See & Do

-• Shipwreck Exploration – At low tide the remains of the Armada vessels are exposed on the shingle bank.
-While swimming is discouraged, experienced swimmers can observe the wreckage from the shore, and the lifeguard on duty during the summer months keeps a watchful eye.
+• Shipwreck Exploration – At low tide the remains of the Armada vessels and the Greyhound are exposed on the shingle bank.
+Diving is prohibited; viewing from the shore is permitted.

-• Flora & Fauna – The dunes support native grasses and wildflowers, while the estuary attracts waders and migratory birds.
-Keep an eye out for otters and seals that occasionally surface near the rocks.
+• Flora & Fauna – The dunes support native grasses and wildflowers, while the estuary attracts waders, migratory birds, otters and seals.

 • Photography – The juxtaposition of rugged limestone, rolling dunes and the iconic silhouette of Benbulben makes Streedagh a photographer’s paradise, especially at sunrise or during the golden hour.